zellerlab/GECCO/docs/index.rst

 About
 -----

-GECCO is developped by the `Zeller group <https://www.embl.de/research/units/scb/zeller/index.html>`_ at the European Molecular Biology Laboratory in Heidelberg.
+GECCO is developped by the `Zeller Team <https://www.embl.de/research/units/scb/zeller/index.html>`_ at the `European Molecular Biology Laboratory <https://www.embl.de/>`_ in Heidelberg.
 The following individuals contributed to the development of GECCO:

 - `Laura M. Carroll <https://github.com/lmc297>`_